timjsmith24/WA_LAB5/README.md

 Establishing Connection with 192.168.1.146
 Enter q to exit Lab:
 ```
-While in this state the script will pick a random number between the set min and max numbers, wait the random number of seconds and then alternate the power level of Radio 2 between 1 and 30.
+While in this state the script will repeat a loop of picking a random number between the set min and max numbers, wait the random number of seconds and then alternate the power level of Radio 2 between 1 and 30.

 To end the script you must type 'q' or you will recieve an ```invalid entry``` error.
 Once q is typed and entered the following message will come up.
 Once the next power change is made the ssh connection will end and display the 'Connection Closed' message and the script will end.
 ```